 The Edge Blend effect finds the sharp edges of your foreground layer and blurs it together with the background.

 If the element you’re trying to composite into a shot just looks too sharp and crisp compared to the organic background plate, Diffusion is the effect you want.
 Diffusion functions as a more extreme version of Light Wrap and Reverse Light Wrap in one effect.

 It can be a tricky thing, compositing red-orange fire over a deep blue sky.
 Supercomp’s Heat Blur tool allows you to blur and displace the layers below using a custom luminance extraction from the foreground.
 The result is realistic muzzle flashes, flames, sparks — anything hot.
 The displacement has all the features of the VFX Suite’s standalone Chromatic Displacement effect, and also includes controls to texturize the blur, or to add visual complexity to simple elements.

 Additive Layers have no alpha channel but that doesn’t mean they should be uniformly transparent.
 Often what makes an additive layer pop is a soft “core matte” derived from the luminance of the foreground.
 The core matte tool allows you to create punchy, saturated elements that still have naturally transparent edges.

 Displacement layers use the same engine as the standalone Chromatic Displacement effect, integrated into the Supercomp engine.
-This means you can create beautiful, light-diffracting displacement effects, and they will be perfectly integrated into the rest of your composite.
+To put it differently, create beautiful, and light-diffracting displacement effects.
+Truly, your composite will be perfectly integrated.

 Film grain is a critical element in bringing together your final composite.
 Supercomp’s got you covered.
 Every Supercomp composite has master settings for grain, and each layer has its own grain controls.
 Every effect you add is automatically grain-managed, so your composites are always seamlessly integrated with your background footage.